 How Does TANF Work

-Compared to other programs where cash is directly provided to the beneficiaries, TANF operates differently.
+Compared to other programs where cash is directly provided to the beneficiariesIndividuals or groups who directly benefit from the project's activities and outcomes., TANF operates differently.
 Each state and territory is provided with TANF grants, which they can use to fund monthly cash assistance payments to successful applicants.

 Consequently, for a state to receive federal funds for their TANF grants, they must also spend through Maintenance of Effort spending.
 This means that the states must spend 75-80% as a contribution to the program.
 In 2020, this meant roughly $15 billion to match the $16.5 billion.